auraria/entropy/README.md

-# entropy
+# Entropy
-Script to calculate the entropy of a value, can be used as an import modul with some tuning.
+Script to calculate the entropy of a value, can be used as an import module with some tuning.

+# Imports required
+numpy

 # Usage